w3c/wot/proposals/privacy.md

 ## Mandatory Privacy Mitigations
 These assertions will apply to any context where a device described by a TD may be associated with a particular person.
 We will call these "privacy sensitive contexts".
+Note that a device or TD does not need to generate or contain explicit PII to be privacy sensitive.
+If PII can be inferred from the information contained in a TD, and that Thing is associated with an identifiable person, then it is potentially privacy sensitive.

+All the following assertions should be read as if they begin with the phrase "In a privacy sensitive context associated with an identifable person ..."

 ### TDs MUST not contain PII.
 For example, a TD must not contain the email of a person with which it is associated or embed their name, address, or other PII in a description or title field, unless specifically required by the use cases.

-ML: It must be under the descretion of the owner of the thing to chose to whom to expose which PII.
+**ML: It must be under the descretion of the owner of the thing to chose to whom to expose which PII.
-There are cases where a TD without PII is useless.
+There are cases where a TD without PII is useless.**

 ### TDs MUST be transmitted only to Authenticated and Authorized consumers.
 Services providing TDs must require authentication (for example, using OAuth or PKI) of the requester to ensure they are who they say they are.
 In addition, the system needs to ensure that the requester is authorized to receive TDs.

 ### Consumers MUST accept TDs only from Authenticated producers
-In other words, communication of TDs between producers and consumers must be over mutually authenticated channels, or the authenticity of a producer is validated by some other means (e.g. cryptographic signatures).
+In other words, communication of TDs between producers and consumers must be over mutually authenticated channels.

+**ML: ...or the authenticity of a producer is validated by some other means (e.g. cryptographic signatures).**

 ### TDs provided to a Consumer MUST be filtered to remove any optional information not required by that Consumer.
+For example,
-For example, if a Consumer does not need human-readable titles or descriptions in a TD, these should be removed.
+* If a Consumer does not need human-readable titles or descriptions in a TD, these should be removed.
-ML: How does a producer know about the capabilities / requirements of a consumer?
+  ** ML: How does a producer know about the capabilities / requirements of a consumer?
 We don't have a mechanism to convey this information.
 In many scenarios a TD producer does not know about the potential consumers.
-This comment applies also o the points below.
+This comment applies also to the points below.**
-If a Consumer does not need to maintain state related to the consumed device, then an ID is not necessary and should be omitted.
+* If a Consumer does not need to maintain state related to the consumed device, then an ID is not necessary and should be omitted.
-If a Consumer does not do semantic processing, then all semantic annotations can be omitted.
+* If a Consumer does not do semantic processing, then all semantic annotations can be omitted.
-ML: It still is useful for documentation purposes and should be preserved.
+  **ML: It still is useful for documentation purposes and should be preserved.**
-If a Consumer does not do link processing then links should be omitted.
+* If a Consumer does not do link processing then links should be omitted.
-Metadata (such as TD creation time) should be omitted if the Consumer does not need it.
+* Metadata (such as TD creation time) should be omitted if the Consumer does not need it.
-If the Consumer already "knows" the Data Schema or does not process the data (for example, if it only caches it) then data schemas can be omitted; likewise for URI templates.
-ML: How is this "knowledge" conveyed to the consumer?
+* If the Consumer already "knows" the Data Schema or does not process the data (for example, if it only caches it) then data schemas can be omitted; likewise for URI templates. **ML: How is this "knowledge" conveyed to the consumer?**

 ### Mechanisms to request TDs MUST include query parameters to specify the information provided.
 The mechanism to request a TD should include query parameters to state the kinds of information necessary and the delivered